Art & Design

 Below is a brief outline of the courses followed in each year.

-Pupils take part in an Expressive Arts carousel providing them with the opportunity to work in different mediums: textiles, model making and exploring mythical creatures and colour.
+Pupils take part in an Expressive Arts carousel providing them with the opportunity to work in different mediums: textiles, model making and exploring mythical creatures and exploring colour.
 This carousel builds on their experiences from first school and enables pupils to broaden their understanding of art and artists.

 Art & Design

 The Natural World

 Outdoor art – Linked to Lickey Hills visit – Andy Goldsworthy-natural sculptures